What’s the Deal with Executive Resume Branding?

 It’s a marketing document designed to align your qualities and qualifications with your target employers’ requirements and needs, while differentiating the value you offer over your competing job seekers.
 It needs to contain just the information needed to meet that purpose.

 Keep in mind that your paper or digital resume may not be your first introduction to hiring decision makers.
-It’s much more likely to be your LinkedIn profile, if you have one (shame on you if you don’t!), and your online footprint in general.
+It’s much more likely to be your LinkedIn profile, if you have one (shame on you if you don’t!), and your online presence in general.

 How does executive resume branding above-the-fold work?